Angela Winbush: Early life and career

-A Street Called Desire and meeting Ron Isley
+A Street Called Desire and meeting Ronald Isley

 During Rene & Angela's early years, Moore and Winbush were asked to write and produce four songs for Janet Jackson's 1982 self-titled debut album, Janet Jackson.
-One of the songs, "Young Love," became Jackson's first top ten US R&B hit reaching number six on the chart.
-They also had songs recorded by the likes of Rufus & Chaka Khan, Lamont Dozier and Odyssey.
+One of the songs, "Young Love," became Jackson's first top ten U.S. R&B hit reaching number six on the chart.
+They also had songs recorded by Rufus & Chaka Khan, Lamont Dozier and Odyssey.

-In 1985 they scored a US number one hit with "I Have Learned to Respect the Power of Love" by Stephanie Mills, with whom Angela had forged a close friendship (an earlier version of the song had been recorded by Alton McClain & Destiny).
+In 1985 they scored a U.S. number one hit with "I Have Learned to Respect the Power of Love" by Stephanie Mills, with whom Winbush had forged a close friendship (an earlier version of the song had been recorded by Alton McClain & Destiny).
 Having signed with Mercury Records, the duo released their breakthrough album, Street Called Desire the same year.
 Among the hit singles included on the album was their first R&B number one with the dance single, "Save Your Love (For #1)," which included guest vocals from rapper Kurtis Blow, making it besides Chaka Khan's "I Feel For You," one of the first songs to prominently feature a rapper.
 Other hit singles included "I'll Be Good", the mostly Winbush-led "Your Smile" – another number one hit – and the subsequent "You Don't Have to Cry" which hit number two in the beginning of 1986.
 Eventually Street Called Desire sold over a million copies, going platinum, but on the brink of their greatest success, tensions between Winbush and Moore had grown.
 After their split, Moore would continue to find success as a songwriter and producer, most notably for Michael Jackson.

 In 1986, Winbush was introduced to Ronald Isley, lead singer of the influential Isley Brothers after Benny Medina had agreed to ask Winbush to be involved with the Isleys' next record when Isley proposed plans to work with Winbush on a future project.
 Producing, writing and arranging the Isleys' Smooth Sailin' album, Winbush helped the group, now featuring just Ronald and Rudolph (eldest brother O'Kelly had died the previous year), score a top 10 R&B hit with the title track.